What is blue light?

 - Completely clear lenses protect against UV and some short wavelength blue light, but leave you exposed to the peak wavelengths emitted by devices and artifical light.

-- Blue-blocking lenses block ALL blue light — including healthy amounts, and distort your color perception.
+- Blue-blocking glasses block ALL blue light — including healthy amounts, and distort your color perception.